Paulwhy2/Paulwhy2.github.io/README.md

 ### Where we swim:
 [Here's a link to the map of the location for the beach](https://goo.gl/maps/tWxdJMU2ggC74wLU8)

 Park on the street above the beach.
 The group meets on the far end of the beach, directly downhill from the restroom building, and we put our stuff on the wooden retaining wall.
-There is a shower to rinse of after your swim on the same terrace as the restroom.
+There is a shower to rinse off after your swim on the same terrace as the restroom.

-### Beware of Thieves:
-Make sure you do not leave any valuables visible inside your car, or even any blankets that look like they might be covering up valuables.
-There have been a lot of car break-ins over the years.
-Break-ins are much less likely if you park on the other side of the tunnel, near the Mechanics Bank, but then it will be a longer walk and it's kind of cold and windy walking through the tunnel.
-Or you can park on Western Drive (see map), but there may be limited parking.
-Your car key can be wrapped in a paper towel and then a zip lock bag or better yet, a waterproof pouch.
-If you've got a safer swimmer buoy(recommended for carrying stuff, so you can lean on it to rest in case of cramps, and so other swimmers can see you), you can put your key and other small valuables inside that.
-If you don't have one, you may be able to put it in another swimmer's buoy.

-Since 2013, there have been about four instances of clothes getting stolen off the wall where we leave stuff,  so definitely don't leave valuables or difficult to replace items like prescription glasses on the beach.
-Leave them in your car (hidden) or put them in your buoy within a waterproof pouch.
-I found out the hard way that salt water peels the very expensive anti-glare and anti-scratch coatings off of glasses.

 ### When do we swim?